andersmurphy/andersmurphy-blog/resources/posts/2026-06-05-the-perils-of-uuid-primary-keys-in-sqlite.md

 The full benchmark code [can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/sqlite-perils-of-uuid).

-If you enjoyed this post you might like this one [100000 TPS with SQLite](https://andersmurphy.com/2025/12/02/100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.html)
+If you enjoyed this post you might like this one [100000 TPS with SQLite](https://andersmurphy.com/2025/12/02/100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.html).

+There's also a subsequent [article on pre-sorting ids to improve insert performance](https://andersmurphy.com/2026/06/07/sqlite-improving-performance-with-pre-sort.html).

 ## Further reading